 Like the formulaic subjunctive, the mandative subjunctive consists of the base form of the verb.
 It is distinctive only in the third-person singular of the present tense.
 (In other words, the -s ending is omitted.)

 In the Oxford Dictionary of English Grammar (1994), Chalker and Weiner note that the mandative subjunctive "has made a considerable comeback in British English in recent years, probably under American influence."
+Yet in all varieties of English, the mandative subjunctive is far more common in writing than in speech.

 Examples and Observations: